k8-g/ACNH_API/README.md

 A Trello board was extensively used throughout the entire duration of the project.

-(Hopefully one of these links should link to the public board, otherwise screenshots can be found at INSERT SCREENSHOT LINK)
+(Hopefully one of these links should link to the public board, otherwise screenshots can be found below)

 [Trello link](https://trello.com/b/s8ynY9wW)